Income Tax for Businessmen in India: Tax Slabs, Deductions and ITR Filing

 • The total tax and interest payable will be displayed at the bottom of the page.

-Benefits of Filing ITR for Business/Profession
+What are the Benefits of Filing ITR for Business/Profession?

 1. Ensure compliance: Filing your ITR on time makes sure you are compliant with the Income Tax Department regulations and saves you from penalties and legal notices.